 “Once a cheater – always a cheater.”

-Maybe you’ve said it yourself a time or two.
+You may have even said it yourself a time or two.

 Yet now, as you struggle to cope with the aftermath of infidelity in your own relationship, you may be wondering if the saying applies to the person you love.

-However, before we take a close look at the “cheater” in the relationship, it’s important to take a look at the source and tone of the “always a cheater” comment.
+But, before we take a close look at the “cheater” in the relationship, it’s important to take a look at the source and tone of the “always a cheater” comment.

 The Shame of Staying